bakame-php/dice-roller/README.md

 - `Rollable::getMaximum` returns the maximum value the rollable object can return during a roll;
 - `Rollable::roll` returns a value from a roll.
 - `Rollable::__toString` returns the string annotation of the Rollable object.
+- `Rollable::explain` returns the execution trace of how the last roll was executed.

 The package comes bundles with the following rollable objects

 | Rollable Type | Class Name |
 | ------------- | ---------- |